 An Uplifting Award!

-Jackie Denham summarises some key developments in whistleblowing caselaw.
+Our employment team summarises some key developments in whistleblowing caselaw.

 The Employment Appeal Tribunal (EAT) have given clarification on when a detrimental act in response to a whistleblowing disclosure can be regarded as continuing in order to determine the time limit within which the claim be made.
 The same case has also clarified whether the ACAS Code of Practice on Disciplinary and Grievance Procedures (the ACAS Code) could potentially apply when an employee is dismissed after they have made a protected disclosure.